miguelmota/miguelmota.github.io/blog/_posts/2016-02-28-alexa-voice-service-authentication.md

 The refresh token is used to retrieve another fresh acess token after it has expired.

-You can now use your access token to make call to the Alexa Voice Service API.
+We can now use our access token to make call to the Alexa Voice Service API.